m-ld/m-ld-security-spec/design/suac.md

 1. This does not necessarily include the peer from which we received the snapshot.
 2. Some peers may be offline – in the worst case, every online peer may be malicious.
-3. Majority consensus does not prevent Sybil attacks, which are easier when replica count is low.
+3. At any moment, peers can have different data content, due to concurrent transactions and messages in-flight.
-4. At any moment, peers can have different data content, due to concurrent transactions and messages in-flight.
+4. Majority consensus does not prevent Sybil attacks, which are easier when replica count is low (the attacker adds multiple malicious peers to attain a majority).

 We could generalise this problem to any circumstance in which a clone is trusting a peer – which therefore includes any recieved operation.
 The operation may validate for both access control and signature identity, but may still be forged (e.g. by malware on the user's device).
 Ideally, we would like a way to verify, at any time – but particularly after snapshot recovery – that the current state of domain data in a clone is "correct" with respect to the rest of the domain (the definition of correctness is that the clone _would_ reach consistency with the domain if all operations were to cease).